Skip to content

 custom library test

-Tip: It is possible to launch CustomControlApp right from Rapise, just double click on CustomControlApp.exe in the file tree.
+Tip: It is possible to launch CustomControlApp directly from Rapise; just double-click CustomControlApp.exe in the file tree.

 9. Wrap-up: Implementation Sequence

-Full support for a custom object requires support for Recording, Learn and Playback.
-Let's go over created library and specify the purpose of each component in it.
+Full support for a custom object requires support for recording, learning, and playback.
+Let's review the created library and specify the purpose of each component.

-• Matcher Rule - it is used to recognize the object inside an application, required for Recording, Learn and Playback.
+• Matcher Rule - It is used to recognize the object within an application, and is required for recording, learning, and playback.

-• Actions in Behavior Patterns - actions are used to examine or change state of the control, required for Playback.
+• Actions in Behavior Patterns - Actions are used to examine or change the state of the control, and are required for playback.

-• Custom Accessibility Event Handler - required for Recording if some important events are not processed by Rapise engine by default.
+• Custom Accessibility Event Handler - Required for recording if some important events are not processed by the Rapise engine by default.